ikolton/ML-BallCollector/README.md

 Success: 964 Ball or Agent fell down: 36 Time out: 0 Total: 1000
 Success rate: 96%
 ```
 Results were very satisfactory.
 To achieve higher success rate, more training would be needed.
-Zero time outs is also a good sign and show that model alway's tries to do something to succseed in the episode.
+Zero time outs is also a good sign and shows that model always tries to do something to succeed in the episode.

 **Future Prospects**
 ---